woai3c/self-learning-english/docs/qa/fe/performance-optimization.md

 ## Please describe a technology you implemented for performance optimization and specifically how the performance improvement was quantified.

-In optimizing the initial loading time, I used techniques such as route lazy-loading, browser caching with nginx, code compression, file compression, and CDN.
-These techniques reduced the first screen load time from 4 seconds to 1.5 seconds, greatly enhancing user experience.
-Regarding quantification, we can collect performance data with monitoring tools and compare the data before and after optimization to see the extent of the performance improvement.
+Well, I focused on optimizing initial load time using several techniques - you know, things like route lazy-loading, browser caching with nginx, code compression, file compression, and CDN.
+Through these optimizations, we managed to cut down the first screen load time from 4 seconds to 1.5 seconds, which really improved the user experience.

+As for measuring the improvement, we used monitoring tools to collect performance data and compared the metrics before and after optimization.
+This gave us a clear picture of how much the performance had improved.

 <details>
 <summary>查看中文</summary>